xmos/lib_sw_pll/doc/rst/sw_pll.rst

-The range is governed by the look up table (LUT) which has a finite number of entries and consequently a step size which affects the output jitter performance when the controller oscillates between two settings.
+The range is governed by the look up table (LUT) which has a finite number of entries and consequently a step size which affects the output jitter performance when the controller oscillates between two settings once locked.
 Note that the actual range and number of steps is highly configurable.

 .. figure:: ./images/lut_dco_range.png
    :width: 100%